Middle-earth: Shadow of War: Nemesis system

-Shadow of War's nemesis system also extends to Talion's followers as he gradually builds his own orc army.
-They can be summoned to the battlefield, assisting Talion in combat.
-Players can recruit a captain and send them to infiltrate the fortress.
+Shadow of War's nemesis system also extends to Talion's followers as he gradually builds his own orc army, which can be summoned to the battlefield, assisting Talion in combat.
+Players can recruit a captain and send them to infiltrate a fortress.
 They may be appointed as the bodyguard of a warchief, allowing said captain to betray the warchief in a subsequent mission.
 Following the death of a warchief, captains will battle each other for the position.
 Players will then unlock a Nemesis mission, allowing players to assist Talion's followers in battle to ensure their success.
-These warchiefs would then betray the Overlord during fortress assault battles, thus making the fortress siege easier for Talion.
-There are a number of Nemesis missions, allowing Talion to perform tasks like exacting revenge on a captain who has previously killed him, or intervening in in-fighting scenarios.
-Friendly orcs will also remember a specific encounter, saving Talion when he was about to be killed by a hostile captain, or attempting to take down a specific enemy captain for Talion on his own.
-Friendly orcs can also participate in "fight pits", in which they battle another orcs to death in order to earn gears and level up.
+These warchiefs will then betray the overlord during fortress assault battles, thus making the fortress siege easier for Talion.
+There are a number of Nemesis missions, allowing Talion to perform tasks like exacting revenge on a captain who has previously killed him, or intervening in conflicts between orcs.
+Friendly orcs will also remember a specific encounter, saving Talion when he was about to be killed by a hostile captain, or attempting to take down a specific enemy captain on his own.
+Friendly orcs can also participate in fight pits, in which they battle another orc to death in order to earn gear and level up.
 However, friendly followers may also betray Talion.
 The player is able to transfer their top Nemesis and their most loyal follower from Shadow of Mordor into Shadow of War through the Nemesis Forge.

 The game features two asynchronous multiplayer modes.
 In Online Vendetta missions, players can enter another player's nemesis system to defeat their nemesis.
 Once another player's nemesis has been defeated, players would receive a loot chest and "Spoils of War", Vendetta's form of experience.
-"Social Conquest mode" allows players to invade other players' fortresses and attempt to conquer them.
+Social Conquest allows players to invade other players' fortresses and attempt to conquer them.
 This mode has two settings: friendly and ranked.
 Friendly allows players to invade someone's fortresses, without the risk of losing their army.
-Ranked, on the other hand, allows players to invade, but with a risk of losing some of their own Orc Followers permanently.
-Players could access the game's marketplace, where they can purchase Loot Chests which provide players with gears and consumables, War chests that unlock followers and training orders that improve a follower's attributes, and "Spoils of War Chest" which unlocks high-level followers.
-As of July 2018, the marketplace and all forms of microtransactions were completely removed from the game.
+Ranked, on the other hand, allows players to invade, but with a risk of losing some of their own orc followers permanently.
+When the game was released, players could purchase reward chests through the game's marketplace.
+This included Loot Chests that provide players with gear and consumables, War chests that unlock followers and training orders that improve a follower's attributes, and "Spoils of War Chests" that unlock high-level followers.
+In July 2018, the marketplace and all forms of microtransactions were completely removed from the game.